divio/divio-cloud-docs/how-to/includes/deploy-common-settings-static.rst

 ~~~~~~~~~~~~~~

 There are numerous options for static file serving.
 You can opt to serve them directly from the application, or to
-configure the webserver/gateway server to handle them.
+configure the web server/gateway server to handle them.